 - Effect of drug treatment or toxin on cell

-- Response to extracellular stimuli such as hormones or cytokines comparison of pathogenic and non-pathogenic bacterial strain.
+- Response to extracellular stimuli such as hormones or cytokines comparison of the pathogenic and non-pathogenic bacterial strain.

 Analyzing 2D-PAGE patterns with different proteomic databases

-A research group studying the toxic effect of drugs on the liver can compare the 2D gel pattern from their damaged liver with normal liver 2D reference map, thus identifying protein changes that occur as a result of drug treatment.
+A research group studying the toxic effect of drugs on the liver can compare the 2D gel pattern from their damaged liver with a normal liver 2D reference map, thus identifying protein changes that occur as a result of drug treatment.
 Now a day there is a range of commercial 2D gel analysis software available for personal computer workstations, which can be used to get qualitatively and quantitative information from the gel pattern and this software can also be used to compare the pattern of two different 2D gel.

 This allows the construction of a range of databases of quantitative protein expression in a range of tissue and cell types.
 An extensive series of 2D database SWISS-2D-PAGE (maintained by the Geneva University Hospital) is accessible via www.
-This facility allows an individual laboratory to compare their own 2D-protein database with that in another laboratory using software packages like Flicker program available on http://open2dprot.sourceforge.net/Flicker/.
+This facility allows an individual laboratory to compare their own 2D-protein database with that in another laboratory using software packages like the Flicker program available on http://open2dprot.sourceforge.net/Flicker/.

 This program superimposes the two 2D patterns to be compared and then displays one pattern.
-Spots that appear in both gel patterns will be seen as fixed spot, but a spot that appears on one gel and not on the other gel will be seen to be flashing (flickering).
+Spots that appear in both gel patterns will be seen as a fixed spot, but a spot that appears on one gel and not on the other gel will be seen to be flashing (flickering).
 Once the protein spot is identified, it is necessary to identify a specific protein, for which peptide mass fingerprinting is done.
 The spot of interest is cut out of the gel and incubated in a solution of proteolytic enzyme trypsin, which cleaves the protein C-terminal to each of the arginine and the lysine residue.

 Sometimes, results from peptide mass fingerprinting can be ambiguous.
-In such case partial amino acid sequence database from one of the peptide is required, which is done by the Tandem Mass Spectrometry.
+In such a case partial amino acid sequence database from one of the peptides is required, which is done by the Tandem Mass Spectrometry.
 In Tandem Mass Spectrometry, one of the peptides separated from mass fingerprinting is further fragmented and from these fragmentation patterns, sequence data are deduced.
 Thus, obtained partial sequence data is used to search protein sequence databases for sequence identity.